bogadrian/gatsby-final/src/posts/oct-2020/abstarction-in-react.md

 #Abstraction in React

-I feel like I has to write about this topic.
+I feel like I have to write about this topic.

 Abstraction is such an important thing to know for a JavaScript developer.